clio-janelia/clio_ingest/README.md

 seems a bit messy.
 If a workflow changes, it is probably best to add the version number to the DAG name, so it is a distinctly named workflow.
 There is not much dynamicism in the DAGs.
 The DAGs need to be parseable and created before execution of the DAG (DAG run).
-Since the datasets for emprocessing use a unique task for each image, a distinct DAG is needed for each dataset if it has a different number of images.
-The DAG cannot adapt to the shape of the data during execution, which is why in emprocessing, there is a fixed-number worker task pool size to write neuroglancer data since the number of tasks are unknown beforehand.
+Since the datasets for emprocessing use a unique task for each image, a distinct DAG is needed for every dataset if they have different numbers of images.
+The DAG cannot adapt to the shape of the data during execution, which is why in emprocessing, there is a fixed-number worker task-pool size to write neuroglancer data, since the number of tasks are unknown beforehand.
 Some of these design decisions are a reflection on the history of using Airflow to do scheduled, repeatable 'cron' jobs (which can also be seen by the execution time variable that is required even for manual, non-scheduled invocations).